cbelleza/atm/README.md

 ## Deployment process

-After Maven execution, there will be a new artifact called "atm-1.0.0.war" in folder "/target".
+After Maven execution, there will be a new artifact called "atm-1.0.0.war" in the folder "/target".

-To execute in the WebServer, you must copy this artifact to deployment folder of Tomcat or Wildfly.
+To start the application in a WebServer, you must copy this artifact to a deployment folder even in Tomcat or Wildfly.

 ## Test classes